q30-space/ha-spaceapi-endpoint-client/doc/develop.md

 # Tips for developers

+## Cut a new release

+In the Github repo, go to Actions → “Cut release (sync manifest version)” → Run workflow, enter a version like 0.1.3 or v0.1.3.

+The workflow updates custom_components/spaceapi_endpoint_client/manifest.json, commits, tags vX.Y.Z, pushes, and creates the GitHub Release.

 ## start HA

 Once in the devcontainer execute a local HA instance by executint the script [scripts/develop](../scripts/develop).